LuLechuan/CarFetching/README.md

 6. Git clone this repo

-7. Go to the repo's directory, run the following:
+7. Go to the repo's directory, run the following to install the dependencies.:

 ```
 npm install
 ```
-to install the dependencies.

-7. Run `npm start`
+8. Run `npm start`

 ## How to call the functions